 - Law School Registration Services - Refund Rates for Withdrawals

 - University Registrar - Refund Rates for Withdrawals

-Funds will be returned to the appropriate programs in the following order: Federal Direct Unsubsidized Loan, Federal Direct Graduate PLUS Loan, other federal, state, private, or institutional sources of aid.
+Remaining funds will be returned to the appropriate programs in the following order: Federal Direct Unsubsidized Loan, Federal Direct Graduate PLUS Loan, other federal, state, or private sources of aid.